 Misleading conduct in relation to financial services is prohibited by s12DA of the Australian Securities and Investment Commission Act 1974 (Cth) (the ASIC Act) and s1041H of the Corporations Act 2001 (Cth) (the Corporations Act).
 It is arguable that by making unsolicited offers to purchase units, DSPC engaged in conduct that was misleading or deceptive or likely to mislead and deceive.

 The ASIC Act prohibits a person engaging in misleading or deceptive conduct in trade or commerce in relation to financial services.
 The Court has interpreted ‘in trade or commerce’ narrowly to refer to ‘conduct which is itself an aspect or element of activities or transactions which, of their nature, bear a trading or commercial character’.
 As such, the phrase refers to the ‘central conception’ of trade and commerce and not the ‘immense field of activities’ in which a corporation may engage in the course of, or for the purposes of, carrying on some overall trading or commercial business’.
-It would appear that making unsolicited offers to unitholders would be caught within this definition given that the High Court have indicated that the supply of goods or services to actual or potential consumers would be conduct in trade or commerce.
+It would appear that making unsolicited offers to unitholders would be caught within this definition given that the High Court has indicated that the supply of goods or services to actual or potential consumers would be conduct in trade or commerce.

-Section 1041H(1) of the Corporations Act requires the misleading and deceptive conduct, or conduct that is likely to mislead or deceive, to take place in relation to a financial product or service.
+Section 1041H(1) of the Corporations Act requires the misleading and deceptive conduct or conduct that is likely to mislead or deceive, to take place in relation to a financial product or service.
 Section 1041H(3)(c) provides that conduct in relation to a disclosure document or statement within the meaning of 1022A does not contravene s1041H(1).
-However the Court has indicated that an offer to buy units plainly falls within this section.
+However, the Court has indicated that an offer to buy units plainly falls within this section.
 It would appear that the requirement for the conduct to be in relation to a financial service would be fatal to an ASIC Act argument unless the offer was not clear and concise.

 In any event, both Acts focus on case law derived from s52 Trade Practices Act 1974 (Cth) (or its equivalent in its successor, the Australian Consumer Law).
 S51AF of the Trade Practices Act provides that s52 does not apply to conduct engaged in relation to financial services.
 For the purposes of the Trade Practices Act, “financial service” is defined in s4 as having the same meaning as in Division 2 of Part 2 of the ASIC Act.